-Your total cost will include surgeon’s fee, anaesthetist fee, hospital fees and surgical aftercare & support.
+Your total cost will include the surgeon’s fee, anaesthetist fee, hospital fees and surgical aftercare and support.

 Take the next step today

-With over 20 years of experience as a specialist plastic surgeon for men, Dr Jeremy Hunt has built a reputation in Sydney for his ability to get the best results using the most innovative surgical techniques.
+With over 20 years of experience as a plastic surgeon, Dr Jeremy Hunt aims to provide patient-tailored procedure outcomes using different surgical techniques.

-Dr Hunt is proud of the level of care and attention he offers and that begins from the day of first consultation.
+Dr Hunt prides himself on the level of care and attention he offers and that begins from the day of first consultation.